samkimmmm/Cancer-Studies-Analysis/README.md

 This script includes:
 1. Data analysis
-2. Plots that detail the different calculations for specific datasets described by the requirements
+2. Plots that represent the different calculations for specific datasets described by the requirements